kscop25/AnalystEX/README.md

 ## Shortcomings
-While the prompted delieverables were not intended to be complicated, the commands required to complete certain tasks - particularly the mapping portion - overburdened the RAM capabilities of my laptop, a 2011 4GB Macbook Air (see below).
+While the prompted delieverables were not intended to be complicated, the commands required to complete certain tasks - particularly the mapping and file export portions - overburdened the RAM capabilities of my laptop, a 2011 4GB Macbook Air (see below).

 ![summary](https://user-images.githubusercontent.com/89413212/131076609-78c40bee-8685-4f84-97c8-315bf877c20a.png)